 The University operates on a semester calendar and uses the semester hour credit system.
 There are three semesters per twelve-month period: Fall Semester, Spring Semester, and Summer Semester.
 Each semester consists of fourteen weeks of classes with final examinations occurring during the two or three final examination days.
-Within each semester, there are two subterms listed on the Academic Calendar.
+Within each semester, there are two subterms listed on the Academic Calendar at https://harrisburgu.edu/academic-calendar.